Three Axis Microlight Hours

 After gaining some experience flying in the Eurostar, I did a few hours of extra training to get checked out on the Ikarus C42.
 It has the same engine as the Eurostar but the cockpit is arranged a little differently.
 It’s a very comfortable touring aircraft.

-A year or so after getting my NPPL(M) I decided to do some extra training on a Cessna 152 to gain a LAPL(A) licence.
-This will make it easier for me to gain a full PPL(A) in the future.
+A year or so after getting my NPPL(M) I decided to do some extra training on a Cessna 152 to gain a LAPL(A).
+This will make it easier for me to gain a full fixed wing PPL in the future.

 My first hands on experience with a helicopter was in a Robinson R22 helicopter from Barton airfield back in 2013.
 I didn’t have another go in a helicopter until years later, when I started training for a CPL(H) at Leicester airfield in 2019.